 My chili is too sweet, what can I do to fix it?

 Unfortunately, you can’t easily fix chili that’s too sweet.
-What you can do is add more ingredients in an attempt to lesson the impact.
+What you can do is add more ingredients in an attempt to lessen the impact.
 Tomato paste is sometimes the culprit and some tomato brands taste very sweet to me.
 Experiment with different brands until you find the one that works best for your chili.
+You can try adding a splash of lemon or lime juice.
+This helps balance the sugar from the tomatoes.
+Try 1/2 a teaspoon, mix well and simmer for a few minutes.
+Taste your chili and add more if you need.

 How do I freeze low carb chili?

 Allow the chili to cool completely.
-I usually let it sit in the fridge overnight.
+I usually let it sit in the fridge overnight in an airtight container.
 Then, portion it up into the typical amount you’d eat in a meal and portion into gallon size freezer bags with the zip tops.
+Easy meal prep !
 I prefer these because you can lay them flat and they are easier to store in the freezer.
 They are also easy to label with the contents and date with a black permanent marker.
 Lay flat and freeze.
 You can then stand them up or rearrange as you’d like.

 Variations to Chili Recipe Lower Carb